 At the bottom of the pyramid are the foods that should be the stars of your meals: fruits and vegetables.
-Aim to have 3 servings of berries a day (preferably organic, as berries tend to be heavily pesticide-laden), three servings of other fruits (such as a banana, peach and apple), and 3+ servings of vegetables between both green and cruciferous veggies such as broccoli and kale, and other vegetables such as capsicum and zucchini.
+Aim to have at least 2 servings of berries a day, three servings of other fruits (such as a banana, peach and apple), and 3+ servings of greens/cruciferous vegetables (e.g kale and broccoli) and 3+ servings of other vegetables (e.g capsicum and zucchini).
 And remember – try to keep it as diverse as possible by switching it up based on what is in season.

 Next up are unrefined whole-grains.
 That’s right, despite the demonisation of ‘carbs’, unrefined whole-grain foods are essential to a balanced and health-promoting diet.
 Aim for 3+ servings a day of foods such as rolled oats and quinoa, which are packed with gut-healthy fibre.

 For your protein, aim for 3+ servings of legumes, including organic tofu or tempeh, each day.
 Black beans, chickpeas, and red kidney beans are all great choices – they are rich in protein, fibre, iron and other important nutrients.
 Hummus is also an easy and delicious way to sneak more legumes into your diet – especially for the younger ones!

-When it comes to fats, aim for 3 servings per day of foods such as avocados, nuts and seeds.
+When it comes to fats, aim for 3 servings per day of foods such as avocados, nut, seeds and/or oils.
 These foods contain good amounts of monounsaturated and polyunsaturated fats but also impressive amounts of fibre, vitamins and minerals.
 Try adding a few tablespoons of peanut butter to a sliced apple – a delicious and easy snack that’ll satisfy your whole food fat needs!